 In this case, the business will be charged for two user-initiated conversations.

 3. User-initiated conversation leads to a business-initiated conversation post 24-hours

-Maya enquires the business regarding her refund status, and the chatbot answers her with an update.
+Maya enquires the business regarding her refund status, and the chatbot on WhatsApp answers her with an update.

 Maya receives her money after the initial 24-hours are exhausted.
 Following up the next day, the business updates Maya on the successful refund.
 They have a message template for this scenario and use it to let Maya know.